Dangers of bottled water.

 Recent studies reveal that bottled water is the most consumed daily.
 The profitability of their packaging and easy distribution make it the most compliant.
 However, bottled water can have serious consequences

 In the first place, several studies have shown that the majority of plastic containers contain microplastics that we could be taking daily.
-According to a study by the Australian Catholic University, slso reuse plastic containers to drink water repeatedly can cause various chemicals are released by the fissures that are generated with its continued use.
+According to a study by the Australian Catholic University, also reusing plastic containers to drink water repeatedly can cause various chemicals to be released by the fissures that are generated with its continued use.

 Here we mention 5 reasons why we do not recommend drinking water in plastic bottles.

 1- According to a study published in the journal PLoS ONE, various types of plastics contain endocrine disrupting chemicals.
 This is related to an increased risk of developing breast, ovary, uterus, thyroid and prostate cancer.